Home

 These finishes harden to a plastic shell.
 Resilient, yes, but as polys cure from liquid to solid they pull laterally, across the boards, and this is what pops the veneer--not on the tongue side, but the groove side.

-So, instead of 350 to 400 square feet of coverage per gallon, look for 700 to 800.
-Thin polys also harden to a plastic, but the acrylic in them provides plenty of elasticity that will not delaminate engineered hardwood floors or panelize solid hardwood floors, for that matter.
+So, instead of 350 to 400 square feet of coverage per gallon, look for 600 to 800.
+Thin polys also harden to a plastic, but the acrylic in them provides

 If your wood floor is solid, then, chances are it was nailed down or possibly glued.